Welcome to Internwise UK

 Avoid general statements and focus on what matters for that specific role.
 When your profile clearly reflects your skills and experience, it becomes easier for the recruiter to see your potential fit.

 A strong CV profile should cover a few essential points in a clear and simple way.
 Start by stating who you are, such as your current role or academic background.
-Then highlight your key skills and strengths that are relevant to the job.
+Then highlight your key skills, strengths, and other good skills to have on your CV that are relevant to the job.

 You should also include any achievements or qualities that make you stand out.
 This could include results, projects, or examples of your transferable skills.
 Showing that you are a motivated individual can make a positive impact.